 Submarinos Nucleares de Ataque (SNA)

-Brazil and France have also signed an agreement to develop a French/Brazilian nuclear powered submarine.
-In line with the deal, as of 2011 Brazil's first nuclear submarine was scheduled to enter service in 2023.
-The navy's most ambitious program is the development of a nuclear-powered submarine.
-It should be understood, however, that the high level of enrichment of the uranium used in some naval nuclear propulsion reactors is nearly that required for a nuclear weapon.
-Currently, the US and UK naval reactors are fueled with weapon-grade Highly Enriched Uranium [HEU] needed for a bomb can also fuel a submarine.
+An atomic submarine can be a pathway to an atomic bomb.
+The Highly Enriched Uranium [HEU] needed for a bomb can also fuel a submarine.
 Higher levels of enrichment provide longer reactor core life and less frequent refueling.
 A naval reactor core might contain from 200 to 400 kilograms (kg) of U-235.
 The minimum mass of fissile material needed for a nuclear weapon is called a critical mass and depends on many factors.
 A bomb made with Urannium might need from 15 kig to 56 kg of U-235.
 The HEU required for a single nuclear submarine reactor would thus be the equivalent of at least 3 and possibly upwards of nearly 30 nuclear weapons.